OSHA Noise Exposure Limit

-According to OSHA, noise exposure over 85 decibels (dB) can cause hearing loss.
+According to OSHA, noise exposure over 85dB can cause hearing loss.
 Normal day-to-day living exposes us to all kinds of noise, much of which can impact our hearing at a later date.

 Here are some parameters to help you determine acceptable — and dangerous — noise levels:

-For instance, if you have a large yard and know you’ll be mowing for over 30 minutes at a time, use earplugs or a good noise-cancelling headset when you mow.
+For instance, if you have a large yard and know you’ll be mowing for over 30 minutes at a time, use earplugs or a good noise-canceling headset when you mow.

 Work in a data center?
-Average noise levels average between 92 and 96 dB.
+Average noise levels average between 92-96dB.

 Mitigate your risk by properly equipping yourself with adequate hearing protection, whether in an industrial or home setting.